 Gameplay: Secure the rope underneath your spin top and yank it off as quickly as possible to make it spin.

-If your top gets knocked down by another player’s or stops spinning before the time is up, you’ll be taken on a spin.
-Not in a car, but in Battlestar Galactica…without a seat belt.
-Or a carousel set at a spin speed of 500KM/H. Your choice.
+If your top gets knocked down by another player’s or stops spinning before the time is up, you’ll be taken for a spin.
+Not in a car, but in Battlestar Galactica at Universal Studios Singapore on a full stomach.
+We suggest eating light before the match.

 How to survive: Ask Leonardo DiCaprio for his spin top from Inception.

 Gameplay: Hop to the rhythm of the jump rope and make sure you don’t miss a beat.
-The pace will pick up so make sure you keep up!
-One touch and you’re fried by the skipping rope’s live wire that sports an electric current stronger than what revived Mary Shelly’s Frankenstein.
+The pace will pick up, so make sure you keep up!
+One touch and you’re fried by the skipping rope’s live wire that sports an electric current.
+It won’t be enough to kill you, but it’ll sting for sure.

 How to survive: You might want to sing a song to stay on beat – we’d choose Stayin’ Alive or I Will Survive.